 Die Cutting Alternative – Waterjets & Digital Knife

 An alternative to die cutting is waterjet cutting and digital knife cutting.
 Stockwell Elastomerics has four in-house waterjet cutting machines and a flash cutting cell to offer fast, fabricating services.
 Tool-less cutting can be used to meet critically short deadlines, do fast prototyping and produce intricate geometries.
 Waterjets and flash cutters can cut most rubber gaskets and pad materials very accurately.

 - Advantages: Cuts very accurately, can cut complex parts, excellent for cutting high quality parts without costly cutting dies, quick lead-time

 - Limitations: Longer cycle time, least cost-effective means of cutting simple parts

-Contact Stockwell Elastomerics for Die Cut Gaskets & Pads
+Contact Stockwell Elastomerics for Custom Die Cut Gaskets & Pads

-Contact Us for further assistance with die cutting, including high speed die cutting, kiss cutting, continuous feed CNC, beam press, clicker press, and knife slitting to make custom die cut gaskets and die cut pads.
+Contact Us for further assistance with custom gasket die cutting, including high speed die cutting, kiss cutting, continuous feed CNC, beam press, clicker press, and knife slitting to make custom die cut gaskets and custom die cut pads.